• Types of Axes

 • Not designed specifically for felling, although capable

-The Hults Bruk Atran is a large felling axe, offering high-quality materials and design.
+The Hults Bruk Kisa is a medium felling axe, offering high-quality materials and design.

 • Head Material: Swedish steel